Complements of discriminants of real parabolic function singularities. II: The case of singularities

 and hence its Coxeter-Dynkin graph is shown in Fig.~\ref{945},

 4) the Morse indices of the points number 1, 2, 3, and 5 with respect to this order are odd, while the Morse indices of points 4, 6, 7, and 8 are even.

-According to Proposition \ref{propmainP}, there exists a real polynomial $f_0 \in \Xi_2$ with these data.
+According to Corollary \ref{propmainP}, there exists a real polynomial $f_0 \in \Xi_2$ with these data.
 According to Proposition 41 of \cite{vasP8}, for all functions in class $\Xi_2$ that satisfy these conditions 1)--4), the odd Morse indices of their critical points are all equal to 1, and the even Morse indices are all equal to 2.
+Therefore, the polynomial $f_0$ has no local minima or maxima.

-Let $ i: [0,1]\to \R^8$ be the parametrized line segment such that $i(0)$ is the collection of critical values $(c_1, \dots, c_8)$ of the polynomial $f_0$, ordered by increasing value, and $i(1) = (c_-, c_-, c_-, c_4, c_5, c_+, c_+, c_+)$, where $c_-$ is the mean value of $c_1, c_2,$ and $c_3$, and $c_+$ is the mean value of $c_6, c_7,$ and $c_8$.
-Using the Lyashko--Looijenga covering (whose existence for the spaces $\Xi_2$ is shown in \cite{Jaw2}) one can uniquely construct a path $I: [0,1) \to \Xi_2$ such that $I(0)=f_0$ and, for any $t\in [0,1)$, $i(t) $ is the sequence of critical values of the polynomial $I(t)$.
-As in the proof of Theorem 7 of \cite{vasP8}, the limit point $I(1) \in \Xi_2$ of this lifted path is well-defined.
+Let $ s: [0,1]\to \R^8$ be the parameterized line segment such that $s(0)$ is the collection of critical values $(c_1, \dots, c_8)$ of the polynomial $f_0$, ordered by increasing value, and $s(1) = (c_-, c_-, c_-, c_4, c_5, c_+, c_+, c_+)$, where $c_-$ is the mean value of $c_1, c_2,$ and $c_3$, and $c_+$ is the mean value of $c_6, c_7,$ and $c_8$.
+Using the Lyashko--Looijenga covering, whose existence in the spaces $\Xi_2$ is shown in \cite{Jaw2}, one can uniquely construct a path $I: [0,1) \to \Xi_2$ such that $I(0)=f_0$ and, for any $t\in [0,1)$, $s(t) $ is the sequence of critical values of the polynomial $I(t)$.
+As in the proof of Theorem 10 of \cite{vasP8}, the limit point $I(1) \in \Xi_2$ of this lifted path is well-defined.
 Indeed, according to Proposition 2 of \cite{Jaw2}, this is guaranteed by the fact that all intersection forms corresponding to the limit positions $c_-$ and $c_+$ of the critical values of the polynomials $I(t)$ are elliptic.
 (These forms are given respectively by the upper left and the bottom right $3 \times 3$ corners of the matrix (\ref{matp8-2}).)
 The point $I(1)$ is a Morse (albeit non-generic) polynomial of class $\Xi_2$ having three critical points with critical value $c_-$ and three critical points with critical value $c_+$.

 \begin{lemma} This polynomial $I(1)$ is $S(3)$-invariant. \end{lemma}